mui/material-ui/docs/data/joy/customization/theme-typography/theme-typography.md

 ### Adding more levels

-To add a new level, define it as a key-value pair in the `theme.typography` node, where thekey is the name of the new level and the value is an object containing the CSS rules.
+To add a new level, define it as a key-value pair in the `theme.typography` node, where the key is the name of the new level and the value is an object containing the CSS rules.

 The demo below shows how to add a new level called `kbd`: